Crispy Tofu Salad Rolls with Peanut Sauce

 Combine all the peanut sauce ingredients in a small dish.
 Mix with a fork.

-Add tiny splashes of water until you get to the desired consistency. ○ I like my peanut sauce really thick, so I don't add a lot of water, but this is totally up to you.
+I like my peanut sauce really thick, so I don't add a lot of water, but this is totally up to you.

 Make the rolls: